-- ➤ approximately \$5 million available for Economic Development activities and program income based on allocation and utilization of funds - > each economic development project must benefit low- and moderate-income persons - > funds available through an application process to: - ✓ local governments for loans to businesses in order to create or retain jobs - ✓ local governments for awards to businesses for training needs - ✓ local governments for awards to businesses for capital investment or new technologies - ➤ WEDC will award an estimated 5 loans which will assist in creating or retaining approximately 500 new jobs, 300 of which shall be for low- and moderate-income workers
+Approximately \$5.2 million set-aside for grants to UGLGs for Economic Development special projects to fund activities allowed under federal guidelines.
+Every economic development project must benefit low- to moderate-income persons.
+Funds will be made available to units of general local government through an on-going application process for:

+- ✓ local governments for loans to businesses in order to create or retain jobs; - ✓ local governments for awards to businesses for training needs - ✓ local governments for awards to businesses for capital investment or new technologies - The Wisconsin Economic Development Corporation may provide recommendations and assistance for an estimated 5 grants which will assist in creating or retaining approximately 500 new jobs, 300 of which shall be for low- and moderate-income workers - DOA will make grants to units of general local government for business loans that will be repaid to local non-profit economic development entities administering the local CDBG-ED revolving loan fund.